FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 ## What is the OAuth 2.0 Authorization Code Grant?

 This is the flow we are going to use to authenticate our users.
 In this particular code grant, FusionAuth generates and passes validated access tokens to the React app, which then presents those tokens to the Express backend to gain access to the requested resources.
 The tokens are never stored on the browser, but are instead stored on the server.
 This is called the "backend for frontend" pattern, or BFF.
 If you want to learn more, take a look at our [Modern Guide to OAuth](https://fusionauth.io/learn/expert-advice/oauth/modern-guide-to-oauth/).

+Using an authorization code grant has many advantages, including keeping communication about users on the trusted, server-side of web applications, and exchanging access codes for tokens also on that same trusted server side.

+{% include _image.liquid src="/assets/img/blogs/fusionauth-example-react-2021/openweb.png" alt="login screen" class="img-fluid" figure=false %}

 ## What is FusionAuth?